GrandpaRex/modern-vehicle-discord-garage/README.md

 ### Delete Zones
 - If an interaction defines `deletes`, the client draws red markers there.
 - When the player (driver seat) is within 2.0 units, a help prompt appears: `Press ~INPUT_CONTEXT~ to delete this vehicle`.
-- On E press: screen fades out, vehicle is deleted, and the server event `mygarage:deleted` is emitted with `netId` and `plate`.
+- On E press: screen fades out, vehicle is deleted, and the server event `moderngarage:deleted` is emitted with `netId` and `plate`.

 ---